 This is the macaroni and cheese without the sriracha, and I didn’t make enough of the cheese sauce because I ran out of the white cheddar I was using, hence why it looks kind of blah.

-One thing that caught my eye in this macaroni and cheese was the use of honey mustard in lieu of dijon or regular mustard, which is usually the norm.
+One thing I love about this macaroni and cheese is the addition of a little honey mustard which leads people to ask “What’s in this that makes it so delicious?”.
 I call this the ‘secret’ ingredient because it really makes it pop.
-An underlying, subtle bit of sharp sweetness that doesn’t affect the macaroni and cheese flavor you’re used to, but makes you ponder and relish it;
+An underlying, subtle bit of sharp sweetness that doesn’t affect the macaroni and cheese flavor you’re used to, but makes you ponder and relish it even more.

 I call the boxed versions yellow or orange macaroni snackies.
-No discernible flavor, but somehow, it still elicits the occasional craving.
+No discernible flavor, but somehow, it still elicits major cravings.

 I highly recommend that you try this macaroni and cheese, especially if you’re a fan of the purple or blue boxed yellow or orange macaroni snack or the Boston Market version.
 Add to it, if you like.
 Bacon is always phenomenal, as well as chicken, peas, ham, diced hot peppers, etc. Be daring and try a little minced ghost pepper in it!
 A little less heat, you say?
 How about a bit of habanero?
 A lot less?
 Serrano, chipotle, jalapeno?
 As you can tell, I like a good kick to my macaroni and cheese.

 I added Sriracha Sauce to it because I love the stuff.
 With it, you get cheesy, spicy heat,plus that little thing from honey mustard that makes you go ‘Hmmmm’ and then ‘Mmmmm’.
 As I mentioned in the notes to this recipe, sometimes I like to divvy up the 4 cups of cheese with a combo of cheddar and jalapeno jack.
 Along with the Sriracha, it’s spicy heaven, not unlike this awesome bread.

 Now I ask for extra jalapenos and barely get any.